 Yes, the title creature in this Katzman shocker is so extreme, so terrifying, that we dare show no more of it than did the poster artists from 1957.
 I’m sure they were all sworn to secrecy about the full impact of the anti-matter colossus from outer space.

 The most notorious film in the package is The Giant Claw, a sci-fi groaner that plays like a bad joke.
 It’s one of the first ’50s monster movies that we self-anointed monster experts liked to make fun of.
 Like the same year’s The Deadly Mantis it uses an inordinate quantity of stock footage.
-The difference is that the editing is poor as well: the shots from older films are glarining discontinuous.
+The difference is that the editing is poor as well: the shots from older films are glaringly discontinuous.

-The actors attending their first screening of the finished film reported that they were shocked to find themselves inter-cut with some of the worst visual effects in film history.
+The actors attending their first screening of the finished film reported being shocked to find themselves inter-cut with some of the worst visual effects in film history.
 Established monster fighters Jeff Morrow, Mara Corday and Morris Ankrum faced giant tarantulas, Metaluna Mutants and Martian zombies, but The Giant Claw turns out to be a ridiculous piñata-like goofy bird with pop eyes and a Bullwinkle beak.
 Anyone eight or older surely laughed their heads off when this turkey hit the screen.
 The prolific writers Paul Gangelin and Samuel Newman pack the dialogue with lame pseudo science and lousy jokes (“Honest to Pete, I’ll never call my mother-in-law an old crow again”), but of the tiny cast only Ankrum and Robert Shayne seem to realize how silly it all is.
 But it’s a safe bet that the writers and visual effects expert held their noses while working.
 The unintended laughs in The Giant Claw are so consistent, it’s like a ’50s monster-thon version of Airplane!

 It’s a space-age story, kids!
 Electronics expert and jet pilot Mitch McAfee (Jeff Morrow) is helping mathematician Sally Caldwell (Mara Corday) calibrate early warning radar when he sights a giant UFO ‘as big as a battleship.’
 Air Force brass give Mitch grief until other sightings confirm that something is knocking down planes and gobbling up their aircrews.
-Photos from a weather balloon establish the fact that the UFO is actually an enormous bird.
+Photos from a weather balloon prove that the UFO is actually an enormous bird.
 When attempts to shoot it down fail, Dr. Karol Noymann (Edgar Barrier, not John Carradine) theorizes that the Big Bird is actually an interstellar, inter-dimensional invader protected by an anti-matter shield.
 Mitch, Noymann and Sally work against the clock to perfect a Mu Meson gun that can neutralize the bird’s particle-based defense.

 Boy, does that stentorian narration sidestep some interesting unseen developments!
 Health experts trying to cope with COVID should find out how the ‘authorities’ can issue a worldwide directive warning everyone on Earth to stay indoors because, you know, they might get picked up by a chicken hawk ‘as big as a –‘ you know what.

 Mara Corday and Jeff Morrow do their best to animate the claustrophobic screenplay, putting their hearts and souls into their ‘cute talk’ dialogue scenes.
 Other than a brief trek to Griffith Park, representing a very Canada Dry dry Canada, they act their hearts out in dinky sets, often staring through windows at monster footage to be inserted at a later date.
 We can imagine a first assembly of the film after principal photography was completed, with blank ‘scene missing’ inserts covering special visuals to be produced later.
 As these effects promised battles in the sky, an attack on New York City and the deployment of a super-duper Mu Meson weapon, Corday and Morrow might have had high hopes for the film.
-As the players couldn’t have known what awful visuals would be intercut with their reactions, The Giant Claw should have been cited for Actor Abuse.
+They couldn’t have known what awful visuals would be intercut with their reactions.
+The Giant Claw should have been cited for Actor Abuse.

 Since I first started talking to Bill Warren in the 1990s, the word on the street was that Sam Katzman wanted another ‘big calamity’ monster picture like It Came from Beneath the Sea and Earth versus the Flying Saucers, but the newly-emancipated Harryhausen-Schneer team declined to animate his super space-bird.
 I personally thought the story of ‘special effects farmed out to Mexico’ wasn’t necessarily true: we have difficulty picturing Sam Katzman paying for long distance phone calls to Mexico City.